"The Transformers" Complete First Season: How Did a Show This Bad Launch a Franchise?

 But if you’re not a Transformers fan, then this set is a much harder sell no matter how well the show is presented, because this first season of The Transformers is an abysmally bad TV show.

 There are numerous objective reasons for this negative assessment.
 I doubt anybody can seriously claim that the animation was any good, since its appallingly low frame-rate creates incredibly stiff and static animation even in the highest-octane action scenes.
-In fact, the commercial bumper where the Autobot Jazz spins out as a car to transform into a robot with guns ablaze (left) is more smoothly animated and more exciting than any of the episodes in the entire season.
+In fact, the commercial bumper where the Autobot Jazz spins out as a car to transform into a robot with guns ablaze (see above) is more smoothly animated and more exciting than any of the episodes in the entire season.
 The animation is also incredibly inconsistent—even within the same episode, characters will go wildly off-model, get miscolored (sometimes quite badly), or drastically change scale relative to each other.
 The show also seems to hope that we won’t notice Optimus Prime’s trailer appearing and disappearing every time he transforms, not to mention the incredible loss and gain of mass when Megatron transforms into a handgun or his lieutenant Soundwave transforms into a walkman.
 And what’s a walkman and a handgun doing with a bunch of planes, anyway?
 There are moments when the wrong voice comes out of a character, or when the same character speaks with two or three different voices in the same scene.
 Several of the participants in “Triple Changer” note that nobody expected The Transformers to have lasted this long, and it’s easy to believe this claim.
 It feels like the crew were given precious little time, guidance, or money, and the lack of all three are plainly evident.